-- " Adult (at least 18) accompanying the youth hunter is not required to have hunter education certification. - " Youth under 16 must be accompanied (unaided visual and vocal contact) by a parent, guardian or responsible adult (at least 18 years old). - " Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field. - " The combined number of animals taken or possessed by the youth hunter and accompanying adult may not exceed the number of animals authorized under licenses held by active hunters. - " An adult can accompany multiple youth small game. - " A person who has not reached age 18 is eligible to hunt in the youth pheasant season.
+- " Available for both residents and nonresidents. - " Adult (at least 18) accompanying the youth hunter is not required to have hunter education certification. - " Youth 15 or younger must be accompanied (unaided visual and vocal contact) by a parent, guardian or responsible adult (at least 18 years old). - " Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field. - " The combined number of animals taken or possessed by the youth hunter and accompanying adult may not exceed the number of animals authorized under licenses held by active hunters. - " An adult can accompany multiple youth small game. - " A person who has not reached age 18 is eligible to hunt in the youth pheasant season.